Ibogaine vs. Iboga - Which One is Better?

 Why is Iboga Better Than Ibogaine?

-Despite the fact that Ibogaine has been studied mostly in isolation rather than as a part of the Iboga, we believe that the combination of the different alkaloids may further enhance the beneficial potential for treating addiction and depression.
+Even though Ibogaine has been studied chiefly in isolation rather than as a part of the Iboga, we believe that the natural combination the different alkaloids may further enhance the beneficial potential for treating addiction and depression.
 Furthermore, research on other alkaloids has found that they are almost equally effective.

 According to the research, Ibogaine works by modulating several receptors and neurotransmitters in the brain, such as dopamine.
-By blocking the uptake of dopamine the alkaloid can reset its levels and attenuate symptoms of addiction, and withdrawal (7).
+By blocking dopamine uptake, the alkaloid can reset its levels and attenuate addiction and withdrawal symptoms (7).

 Scientists reveal that the process can reverse the dopamine sensitization induced by drugs, which is the underlying cause of these symptoms (8).